Fiumicino

 Fiumicino ([fjumiˈtʃiːno]) is a town and comune in the Metropolitan City of Rome, Lazio, central Italy, with a population of 80,500 (2019).
-It is known for being the site of Leonardo da Vinci–Fiumicino Airport, the busiest airport in Italy and the eleventh-busiest in Europe.
+It is known for being the site of Leonardo da Vinci–Fiumicino Airport, the busiest airport in Italy and the eighth-busiest in Europe, which serves Rome and much of central Italy.

-History

 Etymology

 The name literally means little river.
-The town of "Fiumicino" should not be confused with its namesake, Fiumicino, a small river near Rimini.
+The town of "Fiumicino" should not be confused with like-named Fiumicino, a small river near Rimini better known as the Rubicon river.

 Recent history

+The destroyer "Velos", in May 1973, (with a crew of 270 men in total) commanded by one of the pioneers of the movement, Admiral Nikos Pappas at the time, left the formation of vessels participating in a NATO exercise off the coast of Sardinia and rushed at the port of the city where seven officers (including the captain) and twenty-five petty officers requested political asylum from the Italian authorities, which, after many days of suffering, was granted.
+This went down in Greek history as the Navy Movement against the Regime of the Colonels.

 Fiumicino became a comune in 1992; previously it was part of the municipality of Rome, being almost totally included in the former Municipio XIV.

 On 24 August 2013, a small mud volcano popped up at the centre of the via Coccia di Morto roundabout.

 Geography

 Located by the Tyrrhenian coast.
 Fiumicino borders the municipalities of Anguillara Sabazia, Cerveteri, Ladispoli and Rome.
 It is on the northern side of the mouth of the river Tiber, next to Ostia.